Sensitivity of the Hubble Constant Determination to Cepheid Calibration: Summary and Discussion

 \section{Summary and Discussion}

-We have argued that the value inferred for the Hubble constant from SNIa distance measurements is quite sensitive to the choice of Cepheid calibration method.
+We have investigated the sensitivity of the Hubble constant inferred from SNIa distance measurements to the choice of Cepheid calibration method.
 Specifically, we have compared results when color calibrating the Cepheid magnitudes with respect to observed colors and estimated color excesses.
-In both cases, guided by the lack of evidence for global dust extinction properties at NIR wavelengths, we have allowed for individual color calibrations in each galaxy.
-Regardless of whether we calibrate with respect to observed colors or estimated color excesses, the correction terms $R_{\rm W}\,({\rm V} - {\rm I})$ and $R_{\rm E}\,\hat{E}\,({\rm V} - {\rm I})$ only have clear interpretations if $\{R_{\rm W},R_{\rm E}\}=R_{\rm H}^{\rm VI}=\beta_{\rm H}^{\rm VI}$, correcting for both dust extinction and intrinsic color variations.
-Both approaches could thus be regarded as partly phenomenological, and partly as a physical model parameterization.
+Guided by the lack of independent evidence for dust extinction properties at NIR wavelengths, we have allowed for the color calibration parameters to be determined by the Cepheid data; either a global value or in the case of the color excess calibration, individual galactic values.

-For the color excess calibration, we derive $H_0=71.8\pm 1.6$ in $2.7\,\sigma$ tension with the value inferred from Planck when using a weak prior of $R_{\rm E}=0.45\pm 0.35$.
-With no prior, $H_0=70.9\pm 1.7$ ($2.0\,\sigma$ tension).
-Calibrating with respect to observed colors yields $H_0 = 66.9\pm 2.5$ in agreement with the Planck value, see Figure~\ref{fig:Finalresult}.
-These results are stable to the possibility of also allowing for individual galactic P-L relations.
-Results for individual anchors are presented in Section~\ref{sec:indanch}.
-The lower $H_0$ compared to the case of a fixed global color calibration is driven by the preferred lower values of $R_{\rm W}$ and $R_{\rm E}$ in SNIa hosts.
-Comparing the SNIa host dust properties as inferred here from Cepheid data using color excesses with independent constraints from the SNIa color data from \citet{Burns:2018ggj} \citep[derived using the CCM parameterization in][]{1989ApJ...345..245C} shows a reassuring agreement, see Figure~\ref{fig:RVvsRV}, with the one exception of SNIa 2011fe in M101.
+For the color excess calibration, we derive $H_0=73.9\pm 1.8$ in $3.4\,\sigma$ tension with the value inferred from Planck, using priors of $R_{\rm E}=[0,1]$.
+Using more restrictive priors on $R_{\rm E}$ only has small effects on the inferred Hubble constant.
+Calibrating with respect to observed colors yields $H_0 = 73.2\pm 1.3$, see Figure~\ref{fig:Finalresult}.
+Allowing also for individual galactic P-L relations, the corresponding $H_0$ values are increased to $H_0 = 75.2\pm 2.4$ and $H_0 = 76.5\pm 1.9$, respectively.

 Results for different calibration choices are summarized in Table~\ref{tab:IC} in Section~\ref{sec:modelselection}.
-From the quality of the fits, there is no clear preference for any of the calibration methods.
+From the quality of the fits, there is no clear preference for any of the calibration methods with different information criteria showing preference for different amount of freedom in the model.